opensearch-project/documentation-website/TERMS.md

 **setting**

 A key-value pair that creates a mapping in one of the many YAML configuration files used throughout OpenSearch.
 Sometimes alternatively called parameters, the programming language manipulating the key-value pair usually dictates the name of this mapping in a YAML file.
-For OpenSearch documentation (Java) they are properly a `Setting` object.
+For OpenSearch documentation (Java), they are properly a `Setting` object.

 The following examples of settings illustrate key-value pairs with a colon separating the two elements: